philippenchev98/ab-testing-product-analysis/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/YOUR-USERNAME/ab-testing-product-analysis/blob/main/AB_Testing_Product_Analysis.ipynb)

 ## Project Overview
 This project demonstrates the end-to-end workflow of an A/B test for a product feature.
-It simulates an e-commerce scenario where a new UI design (Variant B) is tested against the current design (Control A) to determine if it drives a higher conversion rate.
+It simulates an e-commerce scenario where a new UI design (Experimental B) is tested against the current design (Control A) to determine if it drives a higher conversion rate.
 The project goes beyond simple averages by employing rigorous statistical testing to ensure business decisions are driven by data, not chance.

 ## The Business Problem
 In product development, launching unverified changes can lead to revenue loss.
 The goal of this analysis is to: